aspose-words/Aspose.Words-API-References/english/net/aspose.words.fonts/fontinfo/istruetype/_index.md

 title: FontInfo.IsTrueType
 linktitle: IsTrueType
 second_title: Aspose.Words for .NET API Reference
-description: FontInfo property.
+description: FontInfo IsTrueType property.
 Indicates that this font is a TrueType or OpenType font as opposed to a raster or vector font.
 Default is true in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.fonts/fontinfo/istruetype/